-The prevalent gastric balloon managed weight loss systems are Orbera, Duo Balloon, Obalon and Spatz3 (not in U.S.).
+The prevalent gastric balloon managed weight loss systems are Orbera, Duo Balloon, Obalon and Spatz3 (not in the U.S.).

 Who is a Candidate for Intragastric Balloon?

 The gastric balloon procedure is a quick way to lose weight.
 Patients with BMI of 27 or above can undergo the gastric balloon procedure.
 It is suitable for severely obese individuals to jump-start massive weight loss to prepare for another surgical procedure, such as gastric bypass.
 This reduces the risk of a more invasive bariatric surgery for patients with very high BMI (60 or higher).
-IGB can be considered as a stand-alone weight management system, comprised of food portion control, behavioral modifications and exercise.
+IGB can be considered as a stand-alone weight management system, comprised of food portion control, behavioral modifications, and exercise.
 Some health problems associated with obesity, such as high blood pressure, diabetes and sleep apnea may also improve as a result of gastric balloon weight loss procedure.

 What to Expect After Gastric Balloon Surgery?

 Gastric Balloon Surgery, or Intragastric Balloon, is a procedure that doesn’t require any cutting or incisions, therefore producing minimal risks.
 Some of the side effects including vomiting or nausea if patients overeat.
 There is a recommendation to avoid fatty foods on the gastric balloon, as it may cause vomiting.

 The results are promising, patients can lose about 35% of their excess weight in six months.
 This is a good start, but other bariatric surgeries like gastric bypass can produce significantly more weight loss.
 Some suggest that weight-loss can continue after the balloon is out of a patient’s stomach because of the eating habits (eating less food, eating slower, eating less fatty foods) acquired when the balloon is in place.